adrianmejias/pagespeed-for-slackers/README.md

 }
 ```

-## Testing Slack
+## Testing

 You can run the following command to see if your messages will end up in Slack:

 `npm test`

-## Creating Zip File For Lamda
+## AWS Lamda Installation

-Once the app is working in the *Testing Slack* section, you can package up your app for uploading to Lambda with the following command:
+Once the app is working in the *Testing* section, you can package up your app for uploading to AWS Lambda with the `npm build` command.
+This will create a zip file that may  be invoked to AWS via the following command:

-`npm run package`

-## Trigging the Lambda Function

-Originally, the intent was to watch S3 events and trigger the lambda function when the bucket content changes.

-However, the current limitation of not being able to filter viable events and throttling caused by too many events at the same time forced me to manually trigger the lambda function as an additional step of the build process.

 ```bash
 aws lambda invoke --invocation-type RequestResponse \